-HIS 300/Topics in Ancient History or Medieval European History 1 course unit (periodically)
+HIS 300/Topics in Ancient History or Medieval European History (fall)

 Focuses on differing topics of historical significance having to do with Ancient history or Medieval European history.
 This course may be repeated for credit when the topic changes.
 May fulfill departmental distribution requirements.